|

 The paddlefish became Missouri’s official aquatic animal in 1997.
 Only three rivers in Missouri support substantial populations of the paddlefish: the Mississippi, the Missouri and the Osage.
 They are also present in some of the state’s larger lakes.
 The paddlefish has a primitive cartilage skeleton rather than bone.
 They commonly exceed five feet in length and a weight of 60 pounds.
 Left in their natural environment, they can live 30 years or more.

 Paddlefish are easily identifiable by their long, paddle-shaped snout, called a rostrum (Latin for “beak”).
 They get the nickname “spoonbill” from this feature as well.
 Paddlefish can be fished in Missouri in-season.
-The state record for largest paddlefish was set in 2015; the fish caught by Andy Belobraydic, III weighed 140 pounds.
+The state - and world - record for largest paddlefish was set in 2024; the fish caught by Chad Williams of Kansas weighed 164 pounds 13 ounces.

 Revised Statutes of Missouri (RSMo)